-SANDSPUR DEVELOPMENT, LLC, a Floridalimited liability company Witnesses: By: INNISFREE HOTELS, INC., ar Alabama corporation, its Manager By: Ted Ent, President Sign: Print: Print: acknowledged before me this day of as President of INNISFREE HOTELS, INC., an Alabama corporation as Manager of SAN DSPUR DEVELOPMENT, LLC, a Florida limited by, who () is personally known to me or who () has Notary Public - State of Florida (SEAL) First Amendment to Declaration - Signature Page
+The foregoing instrument was acknowledged before me this day of , 2019 by Ted Ent as President of INNISFREE HOTELS, INC., an Alabama corporation as Manager of SANDSPUR DEVELOPMENT, LLC, a Florida limited liability company, on behalf of said company, who () is personally known to me or who () has produced and who did not take an oath.

-2400 BLOCK AIRPORT BLVD, LLC, a Florida limited liability company Witnesses:
+2400 BLOCK AIRPORT BLVD, LLC, a Florida limited liability company

-Sign: Print:
+Sign:

+Ву:

-By:Print: Sign: Print:
+Print:

 Title:

-STATE OF FLORIDA COUNTY OF
+Print:

-, 2019 by, a wledged before me this day of second of 2400 BLOCK

-AIRPORT BLVD, LLC, a Florida limited liability is personally known to me o company, on behalf of said company, who () or who () has produced
+The foregoing instrument was acknowledged before me this day of , 2019 by , as of 2400 BLOCK AIRPORT BLVD, LLC, a Florida limited liability company, on behalf of said company, who () is personally known to me or who () has produced and who did not take an oath.

-Notary Public - State of Florida (SEAL)

-First Amendment to Declaration - Signature Page
+BAPTIST HOSPITAL, INC., a Florida not-for-profit corporation Witnesses:

+Sign: - Print:

+By:

+-

+rint:

+1mt

+itle:

+INC.

-BAPTIST HOSPITAL, INC., a Florida not-for-profit corporation Witnesses: • • Sign: Print: By: Print: Title: Sign: Print: STATE OF FLORIDA COUNTY OF acknowledged before me this day of , as of BAPTIST HOSPITAL, INC., a Florida not-for-profit corporation, known to me or who () has produceddid not take an oath. on behalf of said corporation, who () is personally Notary Public - State of Florida (SEAL) First Amendment to Declaration - Signature Page
+The foregoing instrument was acknowledged before me this day of , 2019 by , as of BAPTIST HOSPITAL, INC., a Florida not-for-profit corporation, on behalf of said corporation, who () is personally known to me or who () has produced and who did not take an oath.